On dropping the first Sobol' point: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the NSF under grant IIS-1837931, and a grant from Hitachi, Ltd. I thank Fred Hickernell, Pierre L'Ecuyer, Alex Keller, Max Balandat, Michael McCourt, Pamphile Roy and Sergei Kucherenko for stimulating discussions.
+I think Sifan Liu for catching an error in some code.
 Thanks to Mike Giles, Arnaud Doucet, Alex Keller and the whole team at ICMS for making MCQMC 2020 happen despite all the pandemic disruption.
+This paper benefited from comments of two anonymous reviewers.
+I thank Alex Keller for handling the proceedings volume.